marbahi/odin-rock-paper-scissors/README.md

----

-# Rock Paper Scissors (Without UI) 🎮
+# Rock Paper Scissors (UI Version) 🎮

 ## 📋 Project Description

-This is a simple **Rock Paper Scissors** game played entirely in the browser console using JavaScript.
-It’s a beginner-friendly project designed to practice problem-solving and JavaScript fundamentals before diving into graphical user interface (GUI) development.
+This is an upgraded version of the **Rock Paper Scissors** game with a user interface.
+Originally built as a console-based game, it has been refactored to allow players to click buttons instead of typing their choices in a prompt.

 ---